-The analysis of both the safety and efficacy endpoints for the clinical study report will be performed on data collected through 20NOV2016.
+The analysis of both the safety and efficacy endpoints for the clinical study report will be performed when approximately 192 PFS events have been observed.
 No adjustment for the multiple treatment comparisons among the primary and secondary study endpoints will be made.
-Subjects will be followed for OS until approximately 29SEP2017.
+Subjects will be followed for OS for at least 6 months after the last subject is randomized or 192 PFS events have been observed, whichever comes later.